capecchifamily/capecchifamily.github.io/_posts/2017-11-30-Fried_Rice.md

 <!-- comment1 -->
 <!--- comment2 --->
+<!- bad comment ->
 A Thai cookbook Steph and I got from Smile Organic Farm Cooking School that we went to outside of Chiang Mai Thailand while on honeymoon.
 It’s been adapted to my taste.
 ![Fried_Rice.jpg](\images\Fried_Rice.jpg "Fried_Rice")

 ***